W. Martin Smith Interdisciplinary Patient Quality and Safety Awards Program

 For answers to common questions about “When is CQI Research?” click here: http://irb.ufl.edu/docs/op-cqi.docx

 Many IPQSA projects will likely qualify for either exempt or expedited review by the IRB, which means they can be reviewed by the Chair or Vice Chairs and do not have to be reviewed by the full Board.

 To avoid federal regulation compliance issues, we suggest that Gainesville campus contact Peter Iafrate, Chairman of the IRB, at 273-9600 and Jacksonville contact Sheila Austin, Administrative Coordinator IRB, at 904-244-9427and they will advise you about which IRB category your project falls into and the proper IRB forms you need to complete and to whom to submit it to.
 It is highly recommended that you contact the IRB Chairman when you have completed your grant proposal or even before, to get a head start on the IRB process and minimize any potential for delay.

 Awardees must provide brief quarterly progress reports and a final project report at the end of the project support period.
 Due dates for progress reports will be determined once IRB approval is obtained.
 IRB approval is required prior to release of funds (see IRB Submission).
 Ongoing funding is contingent on the receipt of these progress reports.
-Project sponsors may be required to present project progress at various UF and Shands enterprise forums.
+Project sponsors may be required to present project progress at various UF Health enterprise forums.
 Please submit completed quarterly progress reports and any final reports to the contact person noted below.